-Council members, under Chairman Frank Sotomayor, advise Director David Cuillier and the faculty — and volunteer their services in fundraising, planning and community outreach for the school.
-Among the 21 members — including four honorary members — 14 are UA School of Journalism graduates.
+Council members advise the school's director and faculty.
+They also volunteer their services in fundraising, planning and community outreach for the school.
+Among the 19 members — including four honorary members — 13 are UA School of Journalism graduates.

 Meet the Journalism Advisory Council members

-- Frank Sotomayor (Class of ’66), chair: Former editor and Pulitzer Prize winner at Los Angeles Times; former associate director for Institute for the Justice and Journalism at USC.
+Frank Sotomayor (’66), vice-chair: Former editor and Pulitzer Prize winner at Los Angeles Times; former associate director for Institute for the Justice and Journalism at USC.

-- Michael Chihak (‘71): Arizona Public Media news director; former Tucson Citizen publisher.
+- Michael Chihak (‘71): Former Arizona Public Media news director; former Tucson Citizen publisher.